DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 daily Portuguese newspaper,[^7_Casimiro_38] but online dating is severely lacking academic research.
-In 2002, Cardoso showed that, in the context of Portuguese Internet mediated communication (IMC) users, it was possible to see “the formation of stable environments of intimate ties, prolonging themselves outside the environment of IMC towards the offline spaces”.[^7_Casimiro_39] These intimate ties, concerned, among others, friendship (30,2%) and friendship and love (2,3%), and in a recent report that explores the relation of Portuguese people with the internet, the same author mentions that 78,7% of internet users adhere to social networking
+In 2002, Cardoso showed that, in the context of Portuguese Internet mediated communication (IMC) users, it was possible to see "the formation of stable environments of intimate ties, prolonging themselves outside the environment of IMC towards the offline spaces".[^7_Casimiro_39] These intimate ties, concerned, among others, friendship (30,2%) and friendship and love (2,3%), and in a recent report that explores the relation of Portuguese people with the internet, the same author mentions that 78,7% of internet users adhere to social networking